digiampietro/enclosure-radxa-rock-2a/README.md

 - Two variants available: with or without a cutout on the lid to access the GPIO pins.

+In the [3dmodel](3dmodel/) folder you will find:

+- The 3D STL model for both variants.

+- The `.3mf` files that are created by `Bambu Lab Studio` and that contains the 3D model plus the `print profile` with printing parameters I used on my `Bambu Lab A1` printer.

 In the [img](img/) folder you will find more enclosure images.